-- Compliance contract costs decreased as offset by the compliance consulting expense is increased. - Reliability Assessments and Performance Analysis costs slightly increase for 2015 due to higher future costs for data collection expansion - Information Technology costs remain flat in this timeline - Human Resources and Finance costs increase for 2015 due to the time recording system upgrade and additional functionality
+- Compliance contract costs decreased as offset by the compliance consulting expense is increased. - Reliability Assessments and Performance Analysis costs decreased in 2015 primarily because MRO removed the contingency dollars for Model Building cost over runs. - Information Technology costs remain flat in this timeline. - Human Resources and Finance costs increase for 2015 due to the time recording system upgrade and additional functionality.